-There are three stages to the Ontario licensing process; G1, G2, and finally a full, unrestricted, G driver’s licence.
-In general, when we are not in the midst of a pandemic, G1 drivers need to wait a full year before they can apply for their G2, but you can speed up the process by taking, and passing, a government approved driver’s education course.
-With a driver’s education course under your belt, you can cut the wait time down to 8 months.
+There are three stages to the Ontario licensing process: G1, G2, and finally a full, unrestricted, G driver’s licence.
+In general, when we are not in the midst of a pandemic, G1 drivers need to wait a whole year before they can go for their G2, but you can speed up the process by taking, and passing, a government-approved driver’s education course.
+With a driver’s education course under your belt, you can cut the wait time down to eight months.

 Of course, the pandemic threw a wrench into the plans of many would-be G2 drivers.
 Driver’s training courses were not permitted, and road tests were cancelled.
 All that has changed now that the province has entered Step 3 of reopening.
 Now, throngs of G1 drivers are doing their best to take the next step in Ontario’s graduated licensing process.

 Find the best rate for G2 licensed drivers in just five minutes or less.

 - What happens if you fail the road test to get your G2?

 - Passenger restrictions of an Ontario G2 licensed driver (under 20)

 - Getting traffic tickets with a G2 licence

 - Getting ready to take your Ontario G2 licence road test